 Extremes of pH have been observed to enhance faecal coliform die-off in soils and freshwaters.
-Most studies have examined the effects of acid conditions.
 Yates and Yates (1988) noted that pH3-4 has a detrimental effect on bacterial survival in soils and water.
 Acid mine waters, approximately pH3, cause rapid faecal coliform die-off.
-In in-situ tests, reductions from 106 to 100 FC.100ml-1 were observed in 2 hours, which approximates to a T{∞} of half an hour compared with neutral waters in which the reductions observed were negligible (Carlson-Gunnoe et al., 1983).
-Similarly, in acid peat soils, pH2.9-4.5, die-off within a few days, as opposed to several weeks in limestone soil, was observed.
-It is suggested that low pH not only affects faecal coliform survival ability but also nutrient availability and the action of antimicrobial agents (Cuthbert et al., 1955).
+In in-situ tests, reductions from 106 to 100 FC.100 ml-1 were observed in two hours, which approximates to a T90 of half an hour compared with neutral waters in which the reductions observed were negligible (Carlson-Gunnoe et al., 1983).
+Similarly, in acid peat soils of pH2.9-4.5, die-off within a few days was observed, as opposed to several weeks in limestone soil.
+Low pH may not only affect faecal coliform survival ability but also nutrient availability and the action of antimicrobial agents (Cuthbert et al., 1955).
 Cohen (1922) found that optimum survival was promoted at around pH5-6.4.
 McFeters and Stuart (1972) examined E.coli die-off on either side of neutral pH.
-Using dialysis chambers in tests conducted at 10°C the greatest survival was observed between pH5.5 and 7.5 die-off increasing sharply beyond these values (Figure 2.8).
+Using dialysis chambers in tests conducted at 10°C the greatest survival was observed between pH5.5 and 7.5, die-off increasing sharply beyond these values (Figure 2.8).